from small one page howto to huge articles all in one place

 DESCRIPTION

-Pass in the bitmask parameter to instruct libcurl to enable HTTP pipelining and/or HTTP/2 multiplexing for this multi handle.
+Pass in the correct value in the bitmask parameter to instruct libcurl to enable multiplexing for this multi handle.

-When enabled, libcurl will attempt to use those protocol features when doing parallel requests to the same hosts.
+With multiplexing enabled, libcurl attempts to do multiple transfers over the same connection when doing parallel transfers to the same hosts.

 CURLPIPE_MULTIPLEX